Pre-opening restaurant leads FAQ's

 5) How early are leads?

-Timing varies by source, but overall most leads are truly pre opening.
+Timing varies by source, but overall unless it’s a transfer of ownership all leads are truly pre opening.

 • Roughly 95% are pre opening by 2 to 12 weeks